 One of the greatest advantages of the Apple line of laptops is that you receive an identical experience across the spectrum.
 While the MacBook Pro is better than the MacBook Air, they’re both quintessentially Apple.

-So if you want a laptop running Mac but don’t want to purchase a refurbished Pro, you can instead look at the 2018 MacBook Air.
+So if you want a laptop running Mac but don’t want to purchase a refurbished Pro, you can instead look at the new MacBook Air.
 You still get the guaranteed compatibility with all the DJ software packages, you still get the Apple brand and quality, and you still have the same comfortable experience with any customer service needs.